skycoin/viscript/notes/im_bits.md

-there is no reason a process needs a terminal, but i do not have any process instances right now that are not using the terminal interface to set gui. it is impossible to start a process without a terminal, because processes that take in user input and have termial, exist. becuase you need a process with a terminal, to run a process that does not have a terminal
+there is no reason a process needs a terminal, but i do not have any process instances right now that are not using the terminal interface to set gui. it is impossible to start a process without a terminal, because tasks that take in user input and have termial, exist. becuase you need a process with a terminal, to run a process that does not have a terminal